SainathYelamanchali/GameOfThree/README.md

 Game repo link : https://github.com/SainathYelamanchali/GameOfThree

-This project is developed as micor-service to play game of three between two players After two players are started , game can be initiated and continues to play till one of the player reached 1.
+This project is developed as event driven micro-service which enables to play game of three between two players After two players services are started , game can be initiated and continues to play till one of the player reached 1.
-The communication between two micro-services is done by Rabbit Mq.
+The communication between two micro-services is done by Rabbit Mq messaging.

 ### Prerequisites

 1. Eclipse/IntelliJ IDE  with java 8 compatible
 2. Maven installed
-3. Erlang installed
+3. Erlang installed (required for Rabbit Mq)
-4. Rabbit MQ server based on OS installed
+4. Rabbit MQ server installed

 ## Getting Started